Adyen/adyen-secured-fields-sample-code/README.md

 #### SecuredFields 2.x Component
 https://docs.adyen.com/payment-methods/cards/custom-card-fields

+#### 3DS 2.0 Example
+To see an example of 3DS 2.0 in action run the sample code using the url: `/index_with3DS2.php`<br/>
+For relevant test card numbers see https://docs.adyen.com/developers/risk-management/3d-secure-2/3ds2-checkout-api-integration#testing3dsecure2
+<br />(and https://docs.adyen.com/developers/development-resources/test-cards/test-card-numbers for test expiry date and security code credentials).

 ## License

 This repository is open source and available under the MIT license.
 For more information, see the LICENSE file.